wiktorwlga/wiktorwlga/README.md

 **Future Full-Stack Dev**

-I'm a 18-year-old high school student with aspirations to become full-stack developer in the future.
+I'm a 18-year-old high school student from 🇵🇱 with aspirations to become full-stack developer in the future.
 I build my project from planning and designing to solving real-life problems by a bit of code.
 ---
 ### 📘 Languages and Tools I use